Rovanion/comet-sensor/README.md

 ```bash
 deactivate
 ```
-To install the development version of comet on your folder into your newly created virtualenv, make sure that you didn't just deactivate it, run:
+To install the development version of comet-sensor on your folder into your newly created virtualenv, make sure that you didn't just deactivate it, run:

 ```bash
 pip3 install --editable .